IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 ### Pinning Position

 You can change the row pinning position via the [`pinning`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#pinning) configuration option.
 It allows you to set the row position to either Top or Bottom.
 When set to Bottom the rows are rendered at the bottom of the grid, after the unpinned rows.
-Unpinned rows can be scrolled vertically, while the pinned rows remain fixed on the bottom.
+Unpinned rows can be scrolled vertically, while the pinned rows remain fixed at the bottom.

 @@if (igxName === 'IgxGrid') {
 ```html